enricomarco26/enricomarco26/README.md

 <h3 align="left">About Me:</h3>

 - 🌍 I'm based in Perth Australia
-- 🧠 I’m an active learner on ZTM Academy
+- 🧠 I’m an active learner, always learning and keeping up to date
-- ⚡ My hobbies are running, gym, gardening, drinking green tea
+- ⚡ I enjoy running, gym, gardening, and plenty of sunshine

 <h3 align="left">Languages and Tools:</h3>